devtron-labs/devtron/README.md

 - Follow [@DevtronL on Twitter](https://twitter.com/DevtronL)
 - Raise feature requests, suggest enhancements, and report bugs in our [GitHub Issues](https://github.com/devtron-labs/devtron/issues)
 - Articles, Howtos, Tutorials - [Devtron Blogs](https://devtron.ai/blog/)
+- Devtron is trusted by communities all across the globe.
+The list of organizations using Devtron can be found [here](./USERS.md).

 ### Join us at Discord channel
 <p>